 It’s hard waiting for your favourite TV show to return – especially with how long us Brits take between seasons!

-So we’ve selected 10 must-read books for fans of British period drama series:
+So we’ve selected 10 must-read books on Amazon for fans of British period drama series:

 ‘The Midwife: A Memoir of Birth, Joy and Hard Times’ by Jennifer Worth